 To learn more about MIEPA, click here Return to MIEPA's Home Page

-Nanako Fuku, a Japanese native who currently [May 2012] lives in San Francisco, completed a study of her home country government's economic policies as compared to the MIEPA list of policies as outlined above.
-The studies on Japan are shown below.
+Satomi Tomida, a Japan citizen who currently [May 2014] lives in San Francisco, has completed a study of the home country government's economic policies as compared to the MIEPA list of policies as outlined above.
+The study on Japan is shown below.
 The ratings herein are based on the following rating scale:

 5.0 Perfect Facilitation of Wealth Creation